andrewney/andrewney/README.md

 - 👋 Hi, I’m Andrew Ney
-- 👀 I’m interested in leveraging my analytical skills as a chemical engineer to pivot to a data analyst role in DeFi/ Crypto.
+- 👀 I’m interested in leveraging my analytical skills as a chemical engineer to pivot to a data analyst role in Tech - specifically DeFi/ Crypto.
 - 📚 I’m currently teaching myself R and Python as well as dabbling in Solidity
 - 📫 How to reach me
   - 🏢: [LinkedIn](https://www.linkedin.com/in/andrew-ney/)